-2. In these Rules -

-Definitions.

-"bullion" means uncoined and unmanufactured gold or silver;

-"coin" means coin of all kinds whether or not current in Brunei Darussalam or elsewhere, except such as is used or designed for ornamental purposes;

-"department" means the Postal Services Department;

-"fenced-in premises" means any premises (other than a high-rise building) with fencing in front or around it;

-"high-rise building" means any residential or office building with more than two storeys;

-"incoming" applied to a postal article of any description means received at a Brunei Darussalam post office through the post;

-"inland" when used in relation to any postal article, or any description thereof, means posted within Brunei Darussalam addressed to a place within Brunei Darussalam;

-"insured letter" shall be deemed to include any insured letter which is transmissible under the Universal Postal Union Agreement for the exchange of insured letters for the time being in force, and the detailed regulations thereunder;

-"insured parcel" means a parcel in respect of which an insurance fee is paid;

-"jewellery" means -
+Citation

+1. These Rules may be cited as the Post Office Rules.

+Interpretation

+- 2. (1) In these Rules - "bullion" means uncoined and unmanufactured gold or silver; - "coin" means coin of all kinds whether or not current in Brunei Darussalam or elsewhere, except such as is used or designed for ornamental purposes; - "fenced-in premises" means any premises (other than a high-rise building) with fencing in front or around it; - "high-rise building" means any residential or office building with more than two storeys; - "incoming" applied to a postal article of any description means received at a Brunei Darussalam post office through the post; - "inland" when used in relation to any postal article, or any description thereof, means posted within Brunei Darussalam addressed to a place within Brunei Darussalam; - "insured letter" includes any insured letter which is transmissible under the Universal Postal Union Agreement for the exchange of insured letters for the time being in force, and the detailed regulations thereunder; - "insured parcel" means a parcel in respect of which an insurance fee is paid; - "jewellery" means - - (a) gold, silver, platinum and other precious metals in a manufactured state, that is to say, a state in which value is added to the raw material by skilled workmanship and this definition includes any coins used or designed for ornamental purposes;

-- (a) gold, silver, platinum and other precious metals in a manufactured state, that is to say, a state in which value is added to the raw material by skilled workmanship and this definition includes any coins used or designed for ornamental purposes; - (b) diamonds and precious stones; - (c) watches, the cases of which are entirely or mainly composed of gold, silver, platinum or other precious metals; - (d) any article of a like nature which, apart from workmanship, has an intrinsic or marketable value;
+- (b) diamonds and precious stones; - (c) watches, the cases of which are entirely or mainly composed of gold, silver, platinum or other precious metals; - (d) any article of a like nature which, apart from workmanship, has an intrinsic or marketable value;